evilqubit/nwAudi/README.md

 * In the package.json or Dockerfile the script to start should have nodemon -L app.js

+* To get the docker ip
+`docker-machine ip default`

 * When running the docker link the source folder to the docker folder by running the below script `docker run -it --name node-web-app -p 8080:8080 -v $(pwd):/usr/src/app -d node-web-app`

 * To redeploy a docker image you need to remove the docker container and the image and run the build again

 ```
 docker stop <<container-id>>
 docker rm <<container-id>>
 docker rmi <<image-id>>
 docker build -t node-web-app .

 ```

 * To go into a docker bash run the below code